-Welcome to the Housing Assurance Panel's (HAP) webpage.
-Scrutinising the service is the role of this panel and its Chairman, Anna Campbell, explains a bit more: "Scrutiny is a great system because it means residents work in partnership with Wiltshire Council and can take an in-depth, fair and balanced look at a specific part of the service and then make recommendations about how things can be even better plus there's a great social element too!
+Welcome to the Challenge and Change Group webpage.
+Scrutinising the service is the role of this Group and its Chairman, Anna Campbell, explains a bit more: "Scrutiny is a great system because it means residents work in partnership with Wiltshire Council and can take an in-depth, fair and balanced look at a specific part of the service and then make recommendations about how things can be even better plus there's a great social element too!
 We are a group of residents (tenants and leaseholders) and independents that work together to help improve services for council housing tenants and leaseholders This is a part of co-regulation, which means housing services self-regulates subject to challenge and scrutiny from its residents.
 This is a great way for us to get involved and deliver benefits to residents and their families."

 At the moment we're looking at Anti-Social Behaviour.
 After this, we intend to look at Fire Safety and then maybe towards the end of the year we might do a project around Cleaning and Maintenance of Communal Property or Sheltered Housing.
 If you fancy getting involved in any of these, for the whole project of just a little bit of it, please get in touch the details are in the Contact us section to the right.

-Once the panel have settled on a topic, which is decided by the panel and Wiltshire Council’s Housing Board, the group gets together and scopes the project – this is defining the boundaries of what the Panel will and will not be looking at.
+Once the Group have settled on a topic, which is decided by the Group and Wiltshire Council’s Housing Board, the group gets together and scopes the project – this is defining the boundaries of what the Group will and will not be looking at.

 Anna explains what happens next: "With the project scope agreed, we move onto planning the project, which includes deciding which tasks we think are appropriate.
 For example, we might carry out a telephone survey of residents or interview an officer of the council; we sometimes go out on accompanied visits to some of the housing stock and on other occasions we organise mystery shopping exercises; as well as many more tasks.
 It really all depends on the project that we’re looking at, although a managers’ briefing and desktop research are really important for every topic because this helps us understand what Wiltshire Council and other housing providers are doing."

-Overall, the Panel looks at performance and resident satisfaction to establish if services are provided in the way housing services claim they are being delivered.
-After this, the Panel produces a report and then presents it to Wiltshire Council’s Housing Board.
+Overall, the Group looks at performance and resident satisfaction to establish if services are provided in the way housing services claim they are being delivered.
+After this, the Group produces a report and then presents it to Wiltshire Council’s Housing Board.
 At that time, the service also presents an action plan.
 The Board can then ask the service to implement any of the recommendations.

 Email them to: email@example.com